kylefitch/heb-code-challenge/README.md

 # heb-code-challenge

-The app is divided in to two parts, the web app and the api app.
+The app is divided in to two parts, the web app and the API app.
+The web app is a Vue.js application.
+Additionally, the web app uses Auth0 for authentication and authorization.
+The API app is a Spring application.
+The API is secured using JWT from Auth0.
+User login data is stored on Auth0, and application data is stored in a MySQL database.

 ## API

-The API app is a Spring Boot application.
+The API app is a Spring application.

 The API app requires MySQL.
 After MySQL is up and running, create a db and a user, and change the settings in the application.properties file.